Norwegian branch of a foreign company (NUF)

 If the branch is not run from a fixed place of business in Norway and is covered by the provisions of the VAT Act, a representative must be registered.

-The requirement for a representative does not apply to companies from the following EEA countries:
+The requirement for a representative does not apply to companies from the UK and the following EEA countries:

-Austria, Belgium, Bulgaria, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Island, Italy, Croatia, Cypros, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or United Kingdom.
+Austria, Belgium, Bulgaria, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Island, Italy, Croatia, Cyprus, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain or Sweden.

 Companies from these countries can opt to be registered in the VAT Register without being affiliated to a VAT representative.